Early Origins of the Ashmole family

 Early Notables of the Ashmole family (pre 1700)

-Distinguished members of the family include Elias Ashmole (1617-1692), an English antiquary, politician, officer of arms, astrologer and student of alchemy; he was a Royalist during the English Civil War, and after the Restoration, he was appointed...
-Another 36 words (3 lines of text) are included under the topic Early Ashmole Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Elias Ashmole (1617-1692), an English antiquary, politician, officer of arms, astrologer and student of alchemy.
+He was a Royalist during the English Civil War, and after the Restoration, he was appointed to the College of Arms as Windsor Herald of Arms in Ordinary in June 1660.
+Upon...
+Another 53 words (4 lines of text) are included under the topic Early Ashmole Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ashmole family to the New World and Oceana